 The virtual loudspeaker approach (Kearney and Doyle, 2015a; Smyth and Smyth, 2016; Zotter and Frank, 2012; Menzies and Al-Akaidi, 2007), see Fig. 4.15a, most directly replicates the real-world method for rendering Ambisonics over a loudspeaker array and is the simplest to understand.
 It is performed exactly as described in Section 2.6.3.
 The initial rendering process is identical to real-world reproduction.
 A loudspeaker configuration is chosen and loudspeaker signals are generating using a decoding matrix (e.g. Pseudo-Inverse, SN3D normalised).
 A set of HRTFs is measured that correspond to the positions of the loudspeakers.
-The loudspeaker signals are then convolved with the corresponding HRTFs and the results are summed together for each ear into a single stereo file.
+The loudspeaker signals are summed together for each ear into a single stereo file.